-CRC Donors Supporting the Student Engaged Scholars Program
+CRC Donors Supporting the Ted Bradshaw Engaged Student Scholars Program

 The CRC was the brainchild of the late Ted Bradshaw, colleague, teacher, mentor, and friend, to a generation of community development scholars and practitioners.
 The CRC is one of his last legacies at UC Davis and we are inspired everyday by his example.
-To honor Ted's memory and his values on student mentoring and empowerment, Community Development master's program alumna, Kamaljeet Singh-Khaira and her husband Ravi Khaira, have made a generous gift to support the CRC's Student Engaged Scholars Program.
+To honor Ted's memory and his values on student mentoring and empowerment, Community Development master's program alumna, Kamaljeet Singh-Khaira and her husband Ravi Khaira, have made a generous gift to support the Ted Bradshaw Engaged Student Scholars Program.

 "The education, connections, and mentorship that Ted provided while I was in graduate school at UC Davis have given me such breadth and depth in the field of community development -- and further prepared me for critical leadership roles in the non-profit/public service sector.
 Ravi and I feel so fortunate to be able to support rising community developers in creating a more just, healthy, and equitable place for all Californians, and gain practical skills in the field.
 I can just picture Ted smiling his wonderful, warm smile, as I say this!"